 - Coordinated student services will provide effective support to classroom programs.

-- The learning experiences of students will affirm their individuality and be positive and satisfying.
+- The learning experiences of students will be positive and affirm their individuality.

 Results for students